You are here

 - update prescribing ‘indications’ (the circumstance/s for use) for opioids to ensure patients are prescribed an opioid only where the benefits outweigh the risks.

-There will be various changes to the Pharmaceutical Benefits Scheme (PBS) to support the regulatory changes, for example funding for smaller quantities, changes to the 'indications' (conditions for use) that will be funded, and changes to the authority process that doctors must follow for opioids to be subsidised.
+There have been various changes to the Pharmaceutical Benefits Scheme (PBS) to support the regulatory changes, for example funding for smaller quantities, changes to the 'indications' (conditions for use) that will be funded, and changes to the authority process that doctors must follow for opioids to be subsidised.